isage/Adrenaline/docs/src/XX-CompatIssues.md

 There are currently no way to solve the issue with this game.

-## The Simpson Game
----

-The game crashes when the keyboard is opened.

-To fix, enable the [`Use Sony PSP OSK`](./08-CfwConfiguration.md#use-sony-psp-osk) CFW option.

 ## Titles that ISO need to use `BOOT.BIN`
 ---